Specialists in Biological Treatments

 nSTRIDE APS (Autologous Protein Solution)

 nSTRIDE concentrates anti-inflammatory cytokines (small proteins that are important in cell signaling) and growth factors to prevent the breakdown of cartilage cells.
 It also enhances the growth factors that can help stimulate cartilage cell regrowth.
 Similar to Concentrated Plasma Therapy it uses your own blood platelets, however it concentrates the blood in two stages to enhance its potential and is offered as a single injection.

-For more information on nSTRIDE, download our leaflet:
+For more information on nSTRIDE, download our leaflet below.

 Bone Marrow Concentrate / Bone Marrow Aspirate Concentrate (BMC Therapy / BMAC)